nextflow-io/nextflow/docs/google.rst

 google.batch.allowedLocations                  Define the set of allowed locations for VMs to be provisioned.
 See `Google documentation <https://cloud.google.com/batch/docs/reference/rest/v1/projects.locations.jobs#locationpolicy>`_ for details (default: no restriction.
 Requires version ``22.12.0-edge`` or later). google.batch.bootDiskSize                      Set the size of the virtual machine boot disk, e.g ``50.GB`` (default: none). google.batch.cpuPlatform                       Set the minimum CPU Platform, e.g. ``'Intel Skylake'``.
-See `Specifying a minimum CPU Platform for VM instances <https://cloud.google.com/compute/docs/instances/specify-min-cpu-platform#specifications>`_ (default: none). google.batch.installGpuDrivers                 When ``true`` install the GPU drivers to the VM (default: ``false``, only needed when specifying an instance template). google.batch.instanceTemplate                  Specify an instance template with which to create VMs (default: none). google.batch.spot                              When ``true`` enables the usage of *spot* virtual machines or ``false`` otherwise (default: ``false``). google.batch.usePrivateAddress                 When ``true`` the VM will NOT be provided with a public IP address, and only contain an internal IP.
+See `Specifying a minimum CPU Platform for VM instances <https://cloud.google.com/compute/docs/instances/specify-min-cpu-platform#specifications>`_ (default: none). google.batch.installGpuDrivers                 When ``true`` install the GPU drivers to the VM (default: ``false``, only needed when specifying an instance template.
+Requires version ``23.03.0.edge`` or later). google.batch.instanceTemplate                  Specify an instance template with which to create VMs (default: none.
+Requires version ``23.03.0.edge`` or later). google.batch.spot                              When ``true`` enables the usage of *spot* virtual machines or ``false`` otherwise (default: ``false``). google.batch.usePrivateAddress                 When ``true`` the VM will NOT be provided with a public IP address, and only contain an internal IP.
 If this option is enabled, the associated job can only load docker images from Google Container Registry, and the job executable cannot use external services other than Google APIs (default: ``false``). google.batch.network                           Set network name to attach the VM's network interface to.
 The value will be prefixed with global/networks/ unless it contains a /, in which case it is assumed to be a fully specified network resource URL.
 If unspecified, the global default network is used.